glisak/Rhetos-wiki/Data-structure-properties.md

 * In the database it creates a Guid column (with an "ID" suffix) and an associated foreign key constraint.

-See the [Data structures and relationships](https://github.com/Rhetos/Rhetos/wiki/Data-structures-and-relationships) tutorial, chapter "One-to-many relation", for examples and explanation of the **Reference** concept.
+See the [Data model and relationships](https://github.com/Rhetos/Rhetos/wiki/Data-model-and-relationships) tutorial, chapter "One-to-many relation", for examples and explanation of the **Reference** concept.

 ## LinkedItems property